Support, Advocacy, and Community Action.

 Donate

-Last year our community lost 55 reported Trans and Non Binary individuals to violence, this year that trend continues.
-By giving to an organization that is led by, and supports this marginalized community, you help spread awareness and education and allow our community safe spaces to be themselves.
+By giving to an organization that is led by, and supports trans and gender diverse individuals, you help spread awareness, education, and allow our community safe spaces to be themselves.